byu-cpe/ecen330/_pages/c_variables.md

 - What is a variable's *type* and *size*?
 - What does it mean that C is **typed**?
 - Does an assignment statement return a value?
+- What characters can you use in your variable names?
 - How do you use hex literals in C?
 - What is the `char` datatype used for?
 - Can you use the `char` datatype to store integers?